emkays-codelabs/AI-Architecture-Mastery/PROMPT_MASTER_BLUEPRINT.md

-# EURON — Master Project Blueprint Prompt
+# EMKAY'S — Master Project Blueprint Prompt
 ### Universal Enterprise SaaS & AI Product Documentation Framework

 > **How to use:** Copy this document.
 Replace every `[VARIABLE]` with your project details.
 Feed each phase sequentially — the output of each phase becomes the input of the next.